orbkit/orbkit/doc/_build/html/_sources/install.txt

 **orbkit Modules:**

-In order to use orbkit, you add the orbkit directory to your PYTHONPATH environment variable either temporarily by typing
+In order to use orbkit, you must add the orbkit directory to your PYTHONPATH environment variable either temporarily by typing

 .. code-block:: bash